With you being able to extract data from any website, is web scraping legal?

 Many big companies and data scientists will use web scrapers to extract data needed to help them make decisions.
 It allows them to gather the right data for investment opportunities, product development and market research.

-But let's go into more detail if web scraping is legal.
+But first, let's quickly discuss what is web scraping then will go into more detail if web scraping is legal.

 Is web scraping legal?

 In short, the action of web scraping isn't illegal.
 However there are some rules that need to be followed.
 Web scraping becomes illegal when non publicly available data becomes extracted.

 This question is asked a lot.
 In fact, according to Google Trends, searches for the term “web scraping legal” have been on a steady rise over the past 4 years.

 This comes as no surprise given the growth of web scraping and many recent legal cases that related to web scraping.

 We are ParseHub, and we will go over a few notorious legal cases and the insight of a tech lawyer to breakdown the topic and answer the question regarding the legality of web scraping.